 Combine two playtime MVPs, play dough and nature, in this idea for a miniature forest by Sunhats & Wellie Boots.
 Check out the post for a homemade natural play dough recipe and ideas for forest, flower and beach themes.

 This idea for bringing nature indoors featured at Handmade Charlotte requires little prep time, but a lot of imagination.
 Setting up flat stepping stones in a hallway, or along a blue rug or runner, lets kids imagine they’re trekking across a stream on the best of springtime days.

 This idea for a DIY alphabet set featured at An Idea on Tuesday is a fun way to create a learning toy out of natural materials.
 While this example uses gumnuts (who knows about these?), a Northwest version may work better with acorns, pine cones or cross-sections of a large branch (think: little wooden coins).

-Temperatures may be low, but that doesn’t stop the sun from shining!
-These icy sun catchers by Ready For Ten let kids freeze nature for display close by a window.
+Here's a fun one for winter.
+These icy sun catchers by Ready for Ten let kids freeze nature to display close by a window.
 The best part?
 Watching them melt as the temperature warms up — natural thermometers!

 Editor's note: This article was published a few years ago and has been updated for 2020.